-In the Company Information edit box, specify the text that you would like to include in the footer of each page of your report.
+- 2. In the Company Information edit box, specify the text that you would like to include in the footer of each page of your report.
 To upload the company's logo, click on the Browse button and upload Bitmap or JPEG file of your logo.
 The logo will show on the report cover page.
 Once you set up your company information the program will use it whenever you create new reports.
-If left blank, the program will use default ADAPT information.

-- 2. Click OK to close Company Information edit box. - 3.
+If left blank, the program will use default ADAPT information. - 3.
+Click OK to close Company Information edit box. - 4.
 In the Report Generator tree, select the sections that you would like to include in your report.
-The selection will appear at the right side of the window in the List of Selected Sections. - 4.
-Click on specify name and location where you would like to save your report.
-The default location is the .ADB file folder where your project is saved.
+The selection will appear at the right side of the window in the List of Selected Sections. - Click on Create New Report button.
+The program will ask you to specify name and location where you would like to save your report.
+The default location is the .ADB file folder where your project is saved. - 6.
+Click OK.

-5. Click OK.
 The program will start generating the report.
 Once completed, the program will open the report in rich text format.
-The report content will include sections you selected and they will be shown in default program settings.
+The report content will include sections you selected, and they will be shown in default program settings.
 You will be able to modify it as you wish.